 - Stop doing learning journals.
 Instead, try these tried and trusted methods of working in partnership with parents by sharing developmental information about their child/ren in a way that means something to them – not by throwing EYFS jargon at them:

 - Take a photo or video of the child/children playing and exploring, actively learning. creating and thinking critically, then share it via the parents’ preferred method.
 (OBSERVE) You might also want to take photos of any work they’ve done: towers they’ve built, camp fires they’ve made (real or pretend), pictures they’ve painted.
 When children have done a drawing, take the time to write down (on the back) anything the child said (in their own words) about what the picture represents.
 Date it too.
-Their mark may look like a squiggle to us but to them it’s a number 6, or a leaf, or an angel.
+Their mark may look like a squiggle to us but to them it’s a number 6, or their first attempt at writing their name, or the route to the shop.
 Also, make a note of anything else you feel is significant about the picture itself or about the process eg is Luke beginning to use his right hand more than his left?
 Is he holding his pencil in his fist or using the tripod method?
 Was he really concentrating?
 How could parents support his learning at home?
 It only takes moments but remember to look for characteristics of effective learning and not just the 7 areas of learning and development.

 - When sharing your evidence, let parents know (briefly) what is significant about the learning experience.
 (ASSESS).
 For instance, Philippa was holding a crayon with a fisted grasp last month but last week she had been practising picking up glass beads with ice tongs.
 Today she held a marker pen and made marks using a palmar grasp.
 Moving through the different stages of pencil grasp development is an important part of early childhood development and her progress is quite a milestone – go on, brag about her success.

-- Let parents know how you plan to extend on this learning tomorrow.
+- Let parents know how you plan to extend on this learning.
 (PLAN) This is the child’s next step.
-Now, it could just be more practice or you might want to try a new activity to develop her fine motor skills, say manipulating play dough.
+Now, it could just be more practice or you might want to try a new activity to develop her fine motor skills, say manipulating clay or dough.
 You might even make an extra dough ball and wrap it in cling film to send home with Philippa to enjoy the activity with her family.
 That’d be nice.

 All of this can be done during the working day.
 Not after the working day.
 During the working day.
 And it doesn’t have to be done for every single child every single day.
 Do what is manageable for you.
 At the end of the day, no parent would ever expect you to spend all evening – unpaid – doing this kind of work.
 They’d probably actually feel rather bad about it.